juliandevelops/Juliandevelops/README.md

 I've also got some experience in user interface and user experience design, both with Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/guidelines/overview/) and Google's [Material 3](https://m3.material.io) UI and UX design systems.

 ## My Setup

+Find out what i work with (it's not the setup, but the developer :)).

 ### Hardware